 “Jack Allen's Kitchen is one of Austin's best comfort food spots.
 Jack Allen’s offers diners locally sourced dishes from celebrated Texas chef Jack Gilmore.
 The all-you-can-eat Sunday brunch is a local favorite but any time you stop in you are guaranteed a good meal.” – Brian Gannon, Director of the Austin Film Commission

 “Ranch 616’s Pistol Patio offers an excellent gathering place with fire pits, live country music and an award-winning bar with famous drinks like The Ranch Water™ and The Fire in the Hole.” – Katherine Wise, Communications Manager

 “When temperatures begin to drop, slip into Jack and Ginger’s at Rock Rose to stay warm.
 Sip on some Jameson Irish Whiskey on one of their cozy couches by the fireplace and you’re sure to warm up soon.
 Grab a date you’ve been wanting to snuggle up next to and CHEERS!” – Ali Isaac, Sales Coordinator

 From cozy date nights to birthday celebrations, The Highball and Alamo Drafthouse Cinema on South Lamar is the ideal place to spend cold winter evenings all under one roof.
 You can catch newly released films with a beer and queso in hand, or invite the girls out for a sing-along in The Highball’s private karaoke rooms.” –Samantha Brooks, Marketing Coordinator

 Stephen F's Bar.
-Courtesy of InterContinental Stephen F Austin Hotel.
+Courtesy of Stephen F Austin Royal Sonesta Hotel.